ako/CsvServices/readme.md

     * Added support for importing multiline strings, if using double quotes
     * Introduced strict mode for importing data

-  * 2.2
+  * 2.2 (2019-10-18)

     * Support for tab delimited values
-    * Microflow activity to read csv files from url
+    * New microflow activity, ImportCsvUrlData, to read csv files from url
     * Support for gzipped url served csv files
     * Ability to provide an alternative header (to rename columns)
-    * Configuration to specify the maxiumum number of records to import
+    * Configuration to specify the maximum number of records to import
     * Upgrade to mendix 7.23.8

  [1]: docs/csv-import-mf-action.png